 Speaking to Forbes in early 2020, security researchers Gabriel Cirlig and Andrew Tierney claimed that Xiaomi’s web browsers collect an excessive amount of data even in incognito mode.
 This allegedly included all URLs and search queries made in the stock MIUI browser, Mi Browser Pro, and Mint Browser.
 Combined, these browsers have more than 15 million downloads on the Google Play Store.
 The company has since taken steps to be more transparent in its collection practices, but concerns remain — and not just with Xiaomi.

-This inevitably leads to a question: Is a cheap phone worth the cost of your privacy?
+Trying to save some money still leads to a question: Is a cheap phone worth the cost of your privacy?

-The data Xiaomi collects
+The data Xiaomi — and others — collect

-Xiaomi responded quickly to refute the claims, stating that they are “misrepresentative of the facts.”
+Xiaomi responded quickly to refute the original claims, stating that they are “misrepresentative of the facts.”
 Tierney later followed up on Xiaomi’s blog post with a Twitter thread defending the original findings with further evidence.
 In the said blog post, the Chinese manufacturer claimed all collected data is anonymized and that its practices are no different from the industry standard.
 However, actions speak louder than words.
 Not long after issuing the statement, Xiaomi pushed an update to its browsers, allowing users to toggle off data collection in incognito mode.

 You do have something to hide

 Don’t think you have nothing to hide, either.
 Think of every embarrassing incognito hypochondriac search on WebMD, every silly question you’ve typed into Google, every piece of adult content you’ve watched on your phone in incognito mode — are you really comfortable with a company having this data if you are not comfortable enough having a record of it on your device?
 Even if we assume no malicious intent on Xiaomi’s side, data breaches are common, and sensitive information could end up anywhere.